ppendre/HackerRank/README.md

-# HackerRank
+# Practicing
-Solutions of HackerRank.com's problems
+Solution of promlems in Java, JavaScript and SQL for practicing.